tobydriscoll/udmath305/src/second_linear/phase_amplitude.md

 :::
 ::::

 It's more common that we want to know the amplitude than the phase.
-If you do need a numerical value of $\theta$, make sure you use the "four-quadrant arctangent" on a calculator or computer.
+If you do need a numerical value of $\theta$, make sure you use the [four-quadrant arctangent](https://www.mathworks.com/help/matlab/ref/atan2.html#buct8h0-4) on a calculator or computer.